pidgeon-pete/openfirex/core-rules.md

 A model with the Transport (X) special rule may only carry other models with a size of 1 or 2.
 A model of size 1 counts as one model being carried while a model of size 2 counts as 2.
 A transport may carry multiple units so long as it can accommodate every model in each unit.

 **Embarking and Disembarking**
 A unit may not embark and disembark a transport during the same activation.
 A unit may only embark or disembark during its own activation.
+A unit may only embark on a friendly transport.

-In order to embark on a transport a unit leader must make an Advance action to move within 3 inches of the transport (it must take this action even if it is already within 3 inches).
-While a unit is embarked on a transport, place the models somewhere off the battlefield.
+In order to embark on a transport a unit leader must move into **Assault Range** of the transport (it must take this action even if it is already within **Assault Range** as it is moving into the vehicle).
+While a unit is embarked on a transport, place the models somewhere off the battlefield, if you are using a lot of transports you will need to make it clear to your opponent which units are embarked on which transports.
 Any suppression tokens a unit had when it embarks on a transport are discarded.

-When a unit disembark (gets out) from a transport the leader is placed within 1 inch of the transport and must then make an Advance Action, placing the rest of the models from the unit as normal after the Advance Action.
-A unit may not be placed in assault range of any enemy models, if this is not possible the unit may not disembark.
+When a unit disembark (gets out) from a transport the leader is placed in the **Assault Range** of the transport and must then make an Advance Action, placing the rest of the models from the unit as normal after the Advance Action.
+The leader may not be placed in **Assault Range** of an enemy unit but may move freely into one after being placed.

 **Destroyed Transports**
 If a unit is embarked on a transport when it is destroyed the unit leader is placed within 1 inch of the transport before it is removed, with the rest of the unit placed in formation.
 Any model which cannot be placed in formation, or that must be placed within the assault range of an enemy model is removed as a casualt.
 If the leader cannot be placed then the entire unit is removed as a casualty.
 In addition the unit takes 2 suppression tokens.